a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 Q10: To what extent do you agree with the above statement in general?
 [Single choice]
   * Agree.
 Distributed tracing should be set up as early as possible.
   * Agree.
 Distributed tracing should be set up later during the project.
   * Disagree.
-I do not think these systems are necessary.
+I do not think distributed tracing is necessary.
   * Other: [Text entry]

 Q11: In the context of your project, when did you set up distributed tracing?
 [Single choice]
   * As early as possible.
-  * Later during the project
+  * Later during the project.
   * We did not set it up yet.
   * Other: [Text entry]